fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 ## Introductions of Persons and Course Overview

+## Evaluation and Discussion of Online Maps
+What do we like?
+What might we borrow?
+What should we avoid?

 ### Map Porn
 [Innovative Maps as reviewed by CityLab](http://www.citylab.com/tech/2013/12/most-innovative-maps-2013/7952/)
 [Making Maps: DIY Cartography](http://makingmaps.net/)